kristanhilby/kristanhilby.github.io/_pages/teaching.md

 layout: page
 title: teaching
 permalink: /teaching/
 description: One of my greatest passions in life is teaching and working with people.
 I have had the opportunity to teach under various settings and platforms to people ranging in age from freshman in high school to seniors in college.
-The following page includes some of my prior experiences teaching, as well as topics I am passionate about and courses I would like to launch.
+The following page includes some of my prior experiences teaching, topics I am passionate about and courses I would like to launch,  as well as a few existing courses I would be able to teach.
 nav: true
 nav_order: 2
-display_categories: [Prior Teaching Experience, Proposed Coursework]
+display_categories: [Prior Teaching Experience, Proposed Coursework, Potential Courses]
 horizontal: false
 ---